aspenhan/d2mr-assessment-xiangyuhan-new/01_data-cleaning/01_cleaning-level-1/assessment.md

 11. Use `stringr` functions to work with string variables

-    1. Uses ate least 2 unique `stringr` functions
+    1. Uses at least 2 unique `stringr` functions
     2. Uses `stringr` functions in a data transformation pipeline

         -   [ ] Objective attempt